furkanturan/Hardware-Accelerated-SigmaVPN/HW/readme.md

 **L1KEY** - A 32-byte session key generated using the from public and private key pairs by calling the `crypto_box_beforenm` function of the NaCl CryptoBox in software.

 **MESSAGE** - The field to store the input message to the coprocessor.

+### The Stucture of the Output Data Buffer

+As the encryption or decryption operation is processed the outputs will be pushed to the RAM for the software in PS.

+In encryption case the output data will consist of the ciphertext followed by a 16-byte MAC.

+In the decyption case the output data will consist of the plaintext followed by a 16-byte MAC.